MicrosoftDocs/SupportArticles-docs/support/sql/security/fails-start-error-17182.md

 - You have an instance of  SQL Server 2005  or a later version that is hosted on a system that is running either Windows Server 2008 or a later version of the operating system.

-- You have configured SSL encryption for your SQL Server by manually entering the Thumbprint of a certificate (For example, using the instructions in the blog post: [Enabling Certificate for SSL on a SQL Server 2005 Clustered Installation](http://blogs.msdn.com/b/jorgepc/archive/2008/02/19/enabling-certificates-for-ssl-connection-on-sql-server-2005-clustered-installation.aspx)) into the Certificate value under the following registry key:
+- You have configured SSL encryption for your SQL Server by manually entering the Thumbprint of a certificate into the Certificate value under the following registry key:

   `HKLM\SOFTWARE\Microsoft\Microsoft SQL Server\<instance>\MSSQLServer\SuperSocketNetLib`

 In this scenario, your SQL Server may fail to start and the following messages are logged in the SQL Server Errorlog:

-> 2010-04-16 18:56:31.48 Server      Error: 17182, Severity: 16, State: 1.
+> \<Datetime> Server      Error: 17182, Severity: 16, State: 1.
-2010-04-16 18:56:31.48 Server      TDSSNIClient initialization failed with error 0xd, status code 0x38.
+\<Datetime> Server      TDSSNIClient initialization failed with error 0xd, status code 0x38.
-2010-04-16 18:56:31.49 Server      Error: 17182, Severity: 16, State: 1.
+\<Datetime> Server      Error: 17182, Severity: 16, State: 1.
-2010-04-16 18:56:31.49 Server      TDSSNIClient initialization failed with error 0xd, status code 0x1.
+\<Datetime> Server      TDSSNIClient initialization failed with error 0xd, status code 0x1.
-2010-04-16 18:56:31.51 Server      Error: 17826, Severity: 18, State: 3.
+\<Datetime> Server      Error: 17826, Severity: 18, State: 3.
-2010-04-16 18:56:31.51 Server      Could not start the network library because of an internal error in the network library.
+\<Datetime> Server      Could not start the network library because of an internal error in the network library.
 To determine the cause, review the errors immediately preceding this one in the error log.
-2010-04-16 18:56:31.54 Server      Error: 17120, Severity: 16, State: 1.
+\<Datetime> Server      Error: 17120, Severity: 16, State: 1.
-2010-04-16 18:56:31.54 Server      SQL Server could not spawn FRunCM thread.
+\<Datetime> Server      SQL Server could not spawn FRunCM thread.
 Check the SQL Server error log and the Windows event logs for information about possible related problems.

 ## Cause